viliger2/BRC_CharacterAPI/Thunderstore/README.md

 Yes, API and Thunderstore have mismatched version.
 Don't mind it, I screwed up manifest.

+You can find a guide on making custom characters [here](https://github.com/viliger2/BRC_CharacterAPI/wiki/Creating-new-character-via-plugin).

 # Please consider making a back-up of your save.
 I've made necessary precautions in the code so you shouldn't bork your save, but just to be safe until I get enough reports that things are stable - back it up.

 ## Known issues